Compare speech-language pathology (SLP) online programs

-Find the best online program for your speech pathology career
+Find the best speech therapy online programs for your speech pathology career

 With some research, you will be able to find the online SLP program that works best for you.
 Here are factors to you may consider before you apply to the program of your choice:

 School prestige: Decide if the mission, values, and reputation of the university and its online SLP program aligns with you.

 Accreditation: Make sure you choose a program that is accredited and valid for SLP licensure in your state.

 Length of study: Choose an online master’s program that suits your schedule.
 Search for programs with full-time and part-time options.

 Clinical placements: Gain hands-on SLP experience with supervision from expert SLPs and unlimited guidance from mentors.